psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Performance (Critical Fix): Advanced Tab single Purge action no longer freezes the browser on large caches (30,000+ rows) when Purge Scope sub-triggers enabled.
 Replaced O(N) full‑table scans with an O(1) URL→row index cache, batched DataTable redraws.
 * Performance: Added --no-mmap flag to ripgrep cache scans for faster I/O on large directories of small binary cache files.
 * Performance: Restructured the Related Preload engine into a single process, collapsing dozens of related URL preload into a maximum of 2 background operations (Desktop, Mobile).
+* Improved (Requires Nginx Config Update): Overhauled the preload engine reject regex from a blanket query-string exclusion to a selective named-parameter denylist.
+Sites upgrading from prior versions will see a significant increase in preload scope and cache coverage.
+Verify your Nginx skip-cache rules are also compatible with new changes.
+To activate the new preload default rules, use the "Reset Default" button for "Exclude Endpoints" in plugin settings.
+Preload behavior changes significantly.
 * Improved: Nginx detection and Setup (Assume Nginx Mode) process.
 Nginx detection and setup page redirection is now prioritized before all other environment checks with clean instructions.
 * Improved: UI/UX on Setup Page.
 * Improved: Compatibility on aaPanel.
 Fully tested and functional (Single and Multi WebServer arches).
 See github aaPanel/issues/270 and aaPanel/issues/276 for ongoing issues reported.
 (Thanks to @neikoloves)